How to Dissolve a Georgia Corporation

 Your Georgia registered agent may be able to help you with the dissolution process.

 Do you need a Department of Revenue clearance before the Georgia Secretary of the Commonwealth will accept your dissolution?

-No. But you will need to file a final return with the Department of Revenue.
+No, you don’t need clearance to dissolve a business.
+But you will need to file a final return with the Department of Revenue.
 The corporate return is due by the 15th day of the third month after the date of dissolution.
 Call the Georgia Department of Revenue at (877) 423-6711 for tax related information.

 Do I need to publish intent to dissolve a Georgia corporation?